Personal Branding Toolkit – Part 2: Portfolios

 4) Cover letters

-There are three types of portfolios
+Three types of portfolios

-When are portfolios required
+When are portfolios required?

-If you are going for a creative position, you really need a portfolio because, like I’ve said many times, everyone is OBSESSED with previous accomplishments.
 Why?
 People are crazy about trust and who they invest their time and money in.
 They want evidence that you succeeded in the past so they can visualize the same success in the future.
-Creative positions are typically in art, website design, branding, marketing, etc. Freelance journalism is also an area where writing samples or previous publications are crucial.
-You need to prove to people time and time again that you have credibility and writing skills.
+Creative positions are typically in art, website design, branding, marketing, etc.

 3 tips for grade A portfolios